Akshat-Mishra101/Akshat-Mishra101/README.md

-# Hi, i'm Akshat and i'm a self taught full-stack, and desktop app developer.
+# Hi, i'm Akshat

+I'm a self taught full-stack, and desktop app developer.

 i love automating the mundane tasks, and love producing automation tools for WebScaping.
 I am also a fullstack developer, with experience in backend frameworks like spring-boot, Django and Flask.